 First, cake was crumbled into the bottom of the trifle bowl.
 Next, chocolate pudding was layered on top of the cake.
 Then Cool Whip was spread on top of the pudding.

 Finally, crushed Thin Mints Girl Scout cookies were sprinkled on top of the Cool Whip.

-Here’s the trifle, covered in cling wrap, chillin’ in the refrigerator.
+After all the layers were added, the trifle was covered in cling wrap and left to chill in the refrigerator.
 The trifle becomes tastier as it gets colder and as the the flavors meld together.
 It’s better to let the trifle sit in the refrigerator at least overnight, but that requires extreme willpower.

 The trifle was absolutely delicious.
 Because the cake basically absorbs the pudding, the dessert is very moist.
 (If your cake ever comes out of the oven too dry, you can save the dessert by using the cake in a trifle.)
 The Thin Mints gave the trifle very subtle minty undertones, not at all overwhelming.
 The cookies too became very moist and didn’t offer any crunch.
 That was good for my tooth problems, but folks who really want a crunch would do better with Heath bars or some other candy that won’t soften.
 I personally would have liked a little more Cool Whip (I am a huge whipped cream fan), so if I were going to make a trifle, I’d use two tubs of Cool Whip or a couple (three?) cans of real whipped cream.